Can Large Language Models Write Good Property-Based Tests?: Abstract

 \section{Abstract}

 Property-based testing (PBT), while an established technique in the software testing research community, is still relatively underused in real-world software.
 Pain points in writing property-based tests include implementing diverse random input generators and thinking of meaningful properties to test.
-Developers, however, are more amenable to writing documentation; plenty of library API documentation is available and can be used as natural language specifications for property-based tests.
-As large language models (LLMs) have recently shown promise in a variety of coding tasks, we explore the potential of using LLMs to synthesize property-based tests.
-We call our approach PBT-GPT, and propose three different strategies of prompting the LLM for PBT.
-We characterize various failure modes of PBT-GPT and detail an evaluation methodology for automatically synthesized property-based tests.
-PBT-GPT achieves promising results in our preliminary studies on sample Python library APIs in \texttt{numpy}, \texttt{networkx}, and \texttt{datetime}.
+Developers, however, are more amenable to writing documentation; plenty of library API documentation is available and can be used as natural language specifications for PBTs.
+As large language models (LLMs) have recently shown promise in a variety of coding tasks, we investigate using modern LLMs to automatically synthesize PBTs using two prompting techniques.
+A key challenge is to rigorously evaluate the LLM-synthesized PBTs.
+We propose a methodology to do so considering several properties of the generated tests: (1) validity, (2) soundness, and (3) \textit{property coverage}, a novel metric that measures the ability of the PBT to detect property violations through generation of property mutants.
+In our evaluation on 40 Python library API methods across three models (GPT-4, Gemini-1.5-Pro, Claude-3-Opus), we find that with the best model and prompting approach, a valid and sound PBT can be synthesized in 2.4 samples on average.
+We additionally find that our metric for determining soundness of a PBT is aligned with human judgment of property assertions, achieving a precision of 100\% and recall of 97\%.
+Finally, we evaluate the property coverage of LLMs across all API methods and find that the best model (GPT-4) is able to automatically synthesize correct PBTs for 21\% of properties extractable from API documentation.